 Interpersonal Violence Prevention (IVP) at Binghamton University works to reduce instances of and the traumatic impact of interpersonal violence across its community through education, coordination, treatment and linking students with information and resources.
-The services are available to provide support and assistance to the assault survivor and/or their friends, parents and family members.
+The services are available to provide support the Binghamton University community, survivor and/or their friends, parents and family members.

 The program addresses all aspects of interpersonal violence, including:

 - Relationship or dating violence